How to Prepare for TEF or TCF Canada in 30 Days: A Study Plan

 Week 4 (Days 22-30): Mock Exams and Final Review

-1. Days 22-23: Take a full mock exam using the TEF Canada free mock exam or TCF Canada free mock exam.
-Treat it exactly like test day.
+1. Days 22-23: Take a full mock exam with the TEF Canada free mock exam or TCF Canada free mock exam.
+Treat it exactly like test day: same start time, no pauses, no notes.

-4. Day 30: Light review only.
-Review your vocabulary list, re-read the scoring rubrics, and confirm your test center logistics.
+5. Day 30: Light review only.
+Reread your vocabulary list and the scoring rubrics, and confirm your test center logistics.
+No new material the day before.

 What Happens After Getting Your Results?

-TEF Canada results arrive within 1-10 business days.
-TCF Canada takes approximately 2-3 weeks.
 Once you have your attestation, use the CLB conversion tool to map your section scores to their CLB equivalents, then update your Express Entry profile.
+Both tests are accepted identically by IRCC for Express Entry (IRCC, 2026).

 FAQ